-To develop scientifically literate students, Manitoba science curricula are built upon five foundations for scientific literacy that have been adapted from the Pan-Canadian Science Framework to address the needs of Manitoba students and include:
+To develop scientifically literate students, science learning experiences must incorporate the essential aspects of science and related applications.
+These essential aspects, the foundations for scientific literacy, have been adapted from the Pan-Canadian Science Framework to address the needs of Manitoba students.
+Manitoba science curricula are built upon the following five foundations for scientific literacy:

 - A. Nature of Science and Technology

-- B. Science, Technology, Society, and the Environment (STSE)
+- B. Science, Technology, Society, and Environment (STSE)

 - C. Scientific and Technological Skills and Attitudes

 - D. Essential Science Knowledge

 - E. Unifying Concepts